Hamilton residents evacuated after flash flooding damages 10 homes

 Some residents were unable to access their homes due to the roads being blocked off because of the flooding.

+However fortunately it hadn't gone inside her home, which she shared with her son, but the pair were also being evacuated by Civil Defence.

+She said they would go and stay at her parents for the night.

-Motorists in Flagstaff have also found themselves driving through large pools of water in River Rd and Te Huia Dr in Flagstaff.
+Motorists in Flagstaff have also found themselves driving through large pools of water in River Rd and Te Huia Dr.

 Jonny Powers captured dramatic footage of Te Huia Dr in Flagstaff being transformed into a river at 2pm today.
-He estimated the water was up to 50m deep at its peak.
+He estimated the water was up to 50cm deep at its peak.

 Residents on social media are also reporting flooding on Hyde Ave in Nawton.

-Videos posted on social media show the water reaching as high as the cars bonnets.
+Videos posted on social media show the water reaching as high as the cars' bonnets.

+MetService shift meteorologist Tui McInnes said the rainfall for the area was not particularly significant, but the nature of thunderstorms was that they were very localised even though they could produce a lot of rain in a short period of time.

-Meanwhile thunderstorms and heavy rain warnings are also in place for Horowhenua, Manawatu and Rangitikei later this afternoon.
+Meanwhile thunderstorms and heavy rain warnings are also in place for Horowhenua, Manawatu and Rangitikei later this afternoon and similar thunderstorms throughout large parts of the country are likely again tomorrow.

-Metservice is warning there could be surface or flash flooding near streams, gullies and driving conditions could be extremely hazardous.
+MetService is warning there could be surface or flash flooding near streams, gullies and driving conditions could be extremely hazardous.

 An earlier thunderstorm warning for Wellington has been lifted.